Table of Contents

 How to Become a UI/UX Designer: Conclusion

 Becoming a UI/UX designer doesn’t happen overnight, but it doesn’t require a design degree either.
-What it does take is curiosity, consistency, and a willingness to keep learning and improving.
-Follow the steps, build real projects, and let your work do the talking.
+What it takes is curiosity, consistency, and a willingness to learn through structured resources like a dedicated UI/UX design course.
+Follow the steps, build real projects, and let your work do the talking

 Key Takeaways